Abandoned Cart Email (Architect)

 Email Client

 A web application or desktop program that displays and manages emails.
-Gmail, Apple Mail, Outlook, and AOL are a few examples of popular email clients.
+Gmail, Apple Mail, Outlook, and AOL are popular email clients.

 Email Deliverability